 - PlayFab PubSub Private Preview was released.
 It is a powerful system for relaying messages between services and clients through a persistent socket connection.
 It solves a wide variety of challenges facing game developers by allowing clients to subscribe to topics and have updates pushed to them automatically.
 Plus, it’s integrated natively with PlayStream so you can subscribe to standard events like entity_logged_in or custom events you define like player_won_match that your game may already be sending.

-- App Center + PlayFab Diagnostics was released.
+- App Center + PlayFab Diagnostics was released in private preview.
 When you link your App Center titles to a PlayFab title, you will be able to see crash data in the diagnostics tab in Game Manager.

 - Localized Player Communications was released.
 With this we’ve simplified the logic around localized player communications.
 Now you can create a single email, push notification, or title news template to store all the translations for that communication.